 You can claim child benefit for your baby.
 Alternatively, someone else in your family could claim child benefit for your baby.
 This would usually be your parent, or the person who claims child benefit for you if you are still in full-time education or training (payment can continue for up to 6 months during a temporary interruption to education/training).
-If you claim child benefit, you receive about £8 a week more.
+If you claim child benefit, you receive £8.80 a week more than if someone else claims for your baby and another child.
 Claim within three months of the birth or you will lose money.